 In poetry, a dramatic monologue is often a speech given dramatically.
 These are seen throughout the history of poetry, as well as in drama.
 William Shakespeare’s plays have some of the best English language examples of dramatic monologues.

-The Function of a Dramatic Monologue
+Definition and Explanation of Dramatic Monologue

 A dramatic monologue is used to vent a speaker’s thoughts.
 It gives the speaker a chance to get their own experience across without the thoughts or words of someone else interfering.
 ‘Mrs. Midas’ by Carol Ann Duffy is a great example of this.
 The only obstacle the speaker has to confront is their own perception of events.
 These speeches often reveal to the reader something important about the character speaking.

-Examples of Dramatic Monologues
+Dramatic Female Monologues

 Example #1 Mrs. Midas by Carol Ann Duffy